vorSherer/code-301-prework/windows/wsl.md

 ## Install Heroku CLI

-Go to [this link](https://devcenter.heroku.com/articles/heroku-cli) and follow the **standalone** install instructions.
+Go to [this link](https://devcenter.heroku.com/articles/heroku-cli#standalone-installation) and follow the **standalone** install instructions (NOT the Windows instructions, NOT the Ubuntu instructions).
 This will install the Heroku CLI on your Ubuntu FS.
 This allows the CLI to run in a POSIX environment, fixing the `Heroku:pg push` issue that exists on Windows.

 **Verify Installation**

 From the command line, type `heroku --version` to verify that your Heroku installation was successful.
 Skip taking a screenshot (for your canvas assignment) until you can verify PostgreSQL as well.

 You are now done with the Heroku CLI!
 Next you will be installing PostgreSQL 10!